adicu/Columbia_Plays_Mario/README.md

 - clone the repo
 - Run the install script
 - Edit the scale of the gvbam to `2`
+  - or copy the gvbam config to `~/.config/gvbam/config`

 # Running it